Japanese Architecture of the Edo Period

 Urban and Religious Architecture

 In urban centres, the merchant class resided in Machiya, long and narrow wooden houses with shopfronts facing the street.
 These homes typically had a latticed facade, inner courtyards, and multi-purpose rooms.
 The rear sections served as living quarters, while the front areas functioned as shops or workshops, reflecting the growing commercial economy of Edo.
 Religious structures such as temples and shrines also flourished during this period, embodying traditional Buddhist and Shinto architectural elements.
-Pagodas, wooden halls, and torii gates symbolized the spiritual significance of these sites, with Zen influence leading to the creation of serene gardens that emphasized simplicity and contemplation.
+Pagodas, wooden halls, and torii gates symbolised the spiritual significance of these sites, with Zen influence leading to the creation of serene gardens that emphasised simplicity and contemplation.

 The Art of the Tea Ceremony and Fire Prevention

 The tea ceremony held significant cultural importance during the Edo period, and teahouses, known as Chashitsu, were built within beautifully landscaped gardens to enhance the experience.
 Influenced by Zen aesthetics, these structures used natural materials, earthy tones, and asymmetrical layouts to create a tranquil ambience.
-Their design harmonized with the surrounding environment, promoting a sense of peace and reflection.
+Their design harmonised with the surrounding environment, promoting a sense of peace and reflection.

 Due to the extensive use of wood, fires posed a significant threat to Edo’s urban areas, prompting frequent urban redesigns.
 The Great Fire of Meireki in 1657 led to stricter regulations on building materials and urban layouts.
 Firebreaks were incorporated, streets were widened, and storehouses, known as kura, were constructed with earthen walls to safeguard valuables.
 These measures significantly influenced future architectural developments and urban planning.